 Each individual has a different body constitution, so understanding the right combination of foods for you may take some experimentation.
 Try eliminating all known inflammatory foods for 30 days, then slowly reintroducing one food each week or two.
 This so-called elimination diet will help you identify foods that may be causing an adverse effect.

 Despite your best efforts in making smart food choices for orthopaedic health, wear and tear on joints and muscles can still occur.
-If you experience chronic or acute bone, joint or muscle pain, the physicians at Cary Orthopaedics are here to help.
+If you experience chronic or acute bone, joint or muscle pain, the fellowship-trained, board certified physicians at Cary Orthopaedics are here to help.
 We provide comprehensive orthopaedic and spine care at locations across the Wake County.
 Our specialists can recommend the best course of treatment.
 Contact us today to book an appointment.